Van Abbemuseum: Administration

 The first director was W.J.A.
 Visser, from 1936.
 He remained director until the start of the Second World War but stood down as he could not agree with the policy of the German invaders.
 He retook the position for a short while after the war, but in 1946 Edy de Wilde took over.

 During De Wilde's directorship, various cubist and modernist artworks were purchased.
 This included Femme en vert by Picasso (for around 110.000 Dutch guilders, at the same a considerable sum) and Hommage à Apollinaire by Marc Chagall.
 Nevertheless, De Wilde received criticism: the sons of van Van Abbe believed that De Wilde was showing too few of their father's works.
 De Wilde disagreed and continued with his one direction.
 He remained director until 1964, after which Jean Leering became his successor.

 Leering tried during his directorate to present less elitist art and heighten the museum's social engagement.
 He also wanted to engage a younger audience in contemporary art by inviting secondary school pupils to attend private viewings and to initiate discussion over the recent acquisitions.
 This was the context in which the blue monochrome canvas by Yves Klein was purchased.
 Leering remained director until 1973, from which date Rudi Fuchs took over.
 Fuchs continued until 1987 when Jan Debbaut succeeded him.

 Under the directorship of Debbaut, the museums's greatest changes took place, largely thanks to the increase in exhibition space through the construction of a renovated building.
-Once the extended building was opened, Debbaut retired and was be replaced in 2004 by Charles Esche.
+Once the extended building was opened, Debbaut retired and was replaced in 2004 by Charles Esche.
 In May 2025 Defne Ayas was announced as the incoming directors taking the reins on September 15, 2025.

 The museum had in 2011 and 98,100 visitors in 2012.